samfitgen/trgen/docs/Full_Distance_Triathlon_Build-Mid_Volume.md

 **Description**:

 > Run 10min up to Easy-Moderate, RPE6 to warm up, then dial things back and run
-> steadily, Moderate-Hard, RPE8 for just 25 minutes before cooling down for 10
+> steadily, Moderate-Hard, RPE8 for just 25min before cooling down for 10min at
-> minutes at an Easy, RPE 4pace for a total of 45 minutes of running
+> an Easy, RPE4 pace for a total of 45 minutes of running

 ### Thursday